LaBiOmicS/slides/slides/vagrant-lxc-docker/content-vagrant.md

 ====

-> ## CRISE DA REPRODUTIBILIDADE CIENTÍFICA
+> ## CRISE DE REPRODUTIBILIDADE CIENTÍFICA

 ====

-> ## Replicar
+> “More than 70% of researchers have tried and failed to reproduce another scientist's experiments, and more than half have failed to reproduce their own experiments.”

-> Repetir um experimento (laboratorial ou computacional)  descrito anteriormente utilizando um novo material ou dados
+Baker, Monya.
+2016.
+“1,500 Scientists Lift the Lid on Reproducibility.”
+Nature 533 (7604): 452–54.

 ====